afni/afni_doc/nonhuman/macaque_tempatl/template_nmtv2.rst

    * - **NMT_v2.0_sym_surfaces/**
      - directory of GIFTI surfaces of many of the tissue/segmentation regions
+   * - **CustomAtlases.niml**
+     - atlas description text file for AFNI
+   * - **NMT_changelog.txt**
+     - text file of changes and updates to the distributed datasets
+   * - **NMT_v2.0_sym_env.csh**
+     - script to set AFNI environment variables for AFNI to use atlases and make AFNI more monkey friendly.  **Note:** running this script will change your default atlases for ``whereami`` functionality, so if you also do human studies, be aware that you might have to change some environment settings again later.
    * - **supplemental_CHARM/**
      - directory of tables of CHARM ROI index/label definitions and more
    * - **supplemental_D99/**